-It is well frequented by local fisherman (hence the name) and on a warmer day you could most definitely jump in for a dip too (A local did warn us to veer right coming from the car park to the smaller beach rather than left where ‘clothing is optional’ – you can easily climb across the rocks if you’ve frequented the wrong side!)
+It is well frequented by local fisherman (hence the name) and on a warmer day you could most definitely jump in for a dip too (A local did warn us to veer right coming from the car park to the smaller beach rather than Whaling Cove to the left where ‘clothing is optional’ – you can easily climb across the rocks if you’ve frequented the wrong side!)

 A little walk is needed down to the beach itself so very small legs may need some help, and the only facilities are a drop toilet, so BYO picnic and plastic spades for the beach!
 We last went on a winters day when the water was literally shimmering, absolutely postcard perfect.

 There is no accommodation actually on Vancouver Peninsular, the nearest township you pass through is Little Grove where you will find a few B&Bs and the Harbourside Motel, or simply drive from downtown Albany.

 OK, technically this one is in Denmark, but so spectacular and still part of the Rainbow Coast.
 There are several beaches to explore here dotted along little dirt tracks (easily driveable still in most weather in a normal car).
 The popular ones include the calm waters of Greens Pool, exploring the fascinating rock formations of Elephant Rocks, Waterfall Beach or our personal favourite, Madfish Bay.